kirby-b/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-I got bored in class and decided to build sorting stuff cause why not
+I researched a bunch of different sorting algorithms while bored in class and decided to start making them.

 # Featured Algorithms